reallyasi9/ZipStreams.jl/docs/src/index.md

 new file data, then append an updated Central Directory afterward, and nothing else in the file has to be touched.
-Likewise, users who want to delete files in the archive only have to change the entries in the Central Directory: readers that conform to the _de facto_ standard described in the [PKWARE APPNOTE file](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) will ignore the files that are no longer listed.
+Likewise, users who want to delete files in the archive only have to change the entries in the Central Directory: readers that conform to the standard described in the [PKWARE APPNOTE file](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) will ignore the files that are no longer listed.

 This design choice means that standards-conformant readers like [`ZipFile.jl`](https://github.com/fhs/ZipFile.jl)